NathiDhliso/Lexo/USER_GUIDE.md

 ### Your Data

-- Stored securely in the cloud
+- Stored securely in the cloud (Supabase)
 - Automatic backups
-- Encrypted connections
+- Encrypted connections (SSL/TLS)
+- Row-level security

 ### Privacy

 - Your data is private
 - Not shared with third parties
-- Compliant with POPIA
+- Compliant with POPIA (South African data protection)

 ### Backups